Philip E. & Carole R.

 Workforce Development | Lead College: Tarrant County College District (TX)

-NACCE’s establishment of the Philip E. & Carole R. Ratcliffe Foundation Center of Entrepreneurship & Innovation is the result of a long-term partnership with the foundation that will provide additional support for the first-year cohort of Pitch for the Trades award recipients as well as the annual continuation of the Pitch for the Trades competition in 2020 and years to come.
+NACCE’s establishment of the Philip E. & Carole R. Ratcliffe Foundation Center of Entrepreneurship & Innovation is the result of a long-term partnership with the foundation that provides additional support for each year's cohort of Pitch for the Trades award recipients, as well as the annual continuation of the Pitch for the Trades competition in years to come.

-This NACCE Center of Practice is excited to announce that the 2020 VIRTUAL Pitch for the Trades competition will offer $125,000 in cash prizes to our winners!
-Your college could win as much as $50,000 to help launch your project related to the skilled trades.
-Don't miss this opportunity to shine – create a buzz on campus and in your community today!
+The NACCE Center of Practice is excited to announce that the 2021 hybrid Pitch for the Trades competition for NACCE member colleges is offering $135,000 in cash prizes.
+Projects that have not received funding from Pitch for the Trades in the past are eligible to win up to $50,000 to help launch your college’s project related to the skilled trades.
+Don't miss this opportunity to shine – create a buzz on campus and in your community!
 Please reach out to Project Manager Theresa MacLennan with questions on how you might get involved.

 Learn from Tarrant County College District!